jociemoore/ruby_practice/README.md

 # Exercises: Ruby Basics and 101-109 Small Problems

-These practice exercises focus on concepts learned in the Programming Foundations course, which include Ruby Syntax, Loops, Conditionals, and Collections.
+These practice exercises focus on concepts learned in the Programming Foundations course, which includes lessons on Ruby Syntax, Loops, Conditionals, Collections, and more.